 All my recipes are tested and developed with a conventional oven.
 I always bake my baked goods on the rack placed in the MIDDLE of my oven.
 This way the heat coming from the bottom will not burn my baked goods.

 If you are baking with convection (fan-forced), please adjust the recipes accordingly.
-Be also prepared that the convection oven can cause your baked goods to dry out quickly and still be raw inside.
-Be aware that it takes at least 15-20 minutes for a standard American Oven to be fully preheated.
+Convection oven can cause baked goods to dry out quickly and still be raw inside.
+Since takes at least 15-20 minutes for a standard American Oven to be fully preheated.
 I highly recommend investing in an Oven Thermometer.

 Substitutions and Modifications